Lyle Larson: Ethics controversy

 Larson caused controversy within his own party after accusing Governor Abbott of quid pro quo, or "pay for play", politics.
 According to Larson, people "have to pay large sums of money" for state seats.
-However, opponents of Larson's comments were quick to cite the fact that Abbott has appointed 21 people from HD 122 (Larson's District) to positions on boards, including Larson himself who was named to the Southwestern States Water Commission.
+However, opponents of Larson's comments were quick to cite the fact that Abbott has appointed 21 people from the 122nd district to positions on boards, including Larson himself who was named to the Southwestern States Water Commission.
 Of these 21 people, none of them gave more than $5000.
-Greg Abbott himself was quick to respond saying, "Mr. Larson's fabricated comments are an embarrassment for someone who claims to be a champion of ethics reform.
+Greg Abbott responded by saying, "Mr. Larson's fabricated comments are an embarrassment for someone who claims to be a champion of ethics reform.
 His comments are a disservice to his constituents, and even more so to the appointees from his district who selflessly serve the state of Texas".